-Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70
+Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 LONDON (AP) — Hilary Mantel, the Booker Prize-winning author who turned Tudor power politics into page-turning fiction in the acclaimed “Wolf Hall” trilogy of historical novels, has died, her publisher said Friday.
 She was 70.

-Mantel died “suddenly yet peacefully” on Thursday while surrounded by close family and friends, publisher HarperCollins said.
+Mantel died “suddenly yet peacefully” on Thursday surrounded by close family and friends, publisher HarperCollins said.

-Mantel is credited with reenergizing historical fiction with “Wolf Hall” and two sequels about the 16th-century English powerbroker Thomas Cromwell, right-hand man to King Henry VIII.
+Mantel is credited with reenergizing historical fiction with “Wolf Hall” and two sequels about the 16th-century English powerbroker Thomas Cromwell, right-hand man to King Henry VIII — and in Mantel’s hands, the charismatic antihero of a bloody, high-stakes political drama.

 The publisher said Mantel was “one of the greatest English novelists of this century.”